okasi/atomic-design/README.md

 ## Atomic Design for components-based frameworks

-Are you tired of the haphazard design of your React / Svelte projects?
+Are you tired of the haphazard design of your Next.js / SvelteKit projects?

 Want to bring some organization and structure to your components?